nickeblewis/nick-blogster/content/posts/my-kidney-transplant.md

 ---

 Maybe this blog post should have been titled "Here we go again"?
 If you know me personally, be it as a friend or colleague, you will no doubt be aware that I am a transplant patient.

+UPDATE: 12TH SEPT 2024 - By all means read on but we’ve reversed this situation a little bit thanks to a new drug my kidney function is now safely steady and improved a little bit, will write another post on this between now and Christmas.
+What a mixed up weird year this has turned out to be since I originally wrote this in February.

 ## The backstory
 The story begins way back in 2001 when I discovered that I had very high blood pressure and was admitted to hospital.
 I spent a few days there under medication, observation and despite feeling like